Born-Infeld Electrogravity and Dyonic Black Holes

 \section{Abstract}

-Born-Infeld electrogravity is defined through a Lagrangian that couples gravity and electromagnetism within a single determinantal structure.
+Born--Infeld electrogravity is defined through a Lagrangian that couples gravity and electromagnetism within a single determinantal structure.
 The field equations are derived in Palatini's formalism, where the metric, connection, and vector potential are varied independently in the action.
 As a result, the gravitational sector reduces to Einstein's equations with a torsion-free, metric-compatible connection.
-The electrodynamic sector, in turn, admits two equivalent interpretations or \textit{pictures}: it can be seen either as a standard Born-Infeld electrodynamics in an effective background geometry, or as an \textit{anomalous} Born-Infeld electrodynamics in the physical metric.
-We illustrate the dynamics by analyzing the horizon structure and extremality conditions of spherically symmetric dyonic solutions.
+The electrodynamic sector, in turn, admits two equivalent interpretations or \textit{pictures}: it can be seen either as a standard Born--Infeld electrodynamics in an effective background geometry, or as an \textit{anomalous} Born--Infeld electrodynamics in the physical metric.
+We illustrate the dynamics by analyzing the horizon structure, the extremality conditions, and the thermodynamics of spherically symmetric dyonic solutions.
 Remarkably, in the small-charge limit, Born--Infeld electrogravity admits a fundamental extremal black hole whose mass and horizon area are determined exclusively by the Born--Infeld and Newton constants and the speed of light.